ITfoxtec/FoxIDs/docs/get-started.md

 ## 2) Configure your first application
 Let's configure the first OpenID Connect application and log in with a test user.
-You can optionally start by taking a look at the [sample applications](samples.md) which also can be [configured](samples.md#configure-samples-in-foxids-environment) in the you test environment.
+You may want to start by looking at the [sample applications](samples.md), which can also be [configured](samples.md#configure-samples-in-foxids-environment) in your test environment.

 Click `New application` to configure your OpenID Connect application and select the type of application.